The Best Streaming Software for Twitch

 The Most Popular Streaming Software

-There are plenty of free programs that can kick start your streams, but several programs have stepped up in the scene to hold the crown.
+There are plenty of free programs that can kick start your streams, and if you’re only just learning how to stream then it can be a little overwhelming, but several programs have stepped up in the scene to hold the crown.

 Between OBS Studio and Streamlabs OBS, a majority of streamers don’t look further for the program of their dreams.